 Bachelor’s of Health Science: Occupational Therapy Assistant (BHS-OTA)

-The entry-level program will meet all of the requirements of an undergraduate BHS degree and will also meet the professional accreditation requirements for graduates to obtain certification and licensure as an OTA.
+This entry-level Occupational Therapy Assistant program will meet all of the requirements of an undergraduate BHS degree and will also meet the professional accreditation requirements for graduates to obtain certification and licensure as an OTA.
 Graduates would be able to seek employment as an OTA and/or apply for a graduate health care education program.
+Cohorts start every fall, seats are limited.
+The application cycle for this program will be open August 1 – May 1.
+Admissions decisions are made on a rolling basis and the program may be full prior to the application deadline.
 Online and distance education options are being explored for future implementation with this program.
-The first cohort will begin coursework in Fall 2021.
-The application cycle for this program will be open August – May.
-Admissions decisions are made on a rolling basis and the program may be full prior to the application deadline.

 Transitional Bachelor’s of Health Science (BHS) on an Occupational Therapy track